QuTech-Delft/OpenQL/docs/quantum_gate.rst

 - pauli gates; the Identity, X, Y and Z rotation gates

 - clifford gates;
-  a group of quantum gates (of 24 elements / equivalence classes) each composed from a sequence of one or more rotations by a multiple of 90 degrees in one dimension (X, Y or Z)
+  the one-qubit clifford gates form a group of 24 elements / equivalence classes each composed from a sequence of one or more rotations by a multiple of 90 degrees in one dimension (X, Y or Z)

 - default gates; quantum gates predefined by OpenQL